Mifepristone: Side effects

-Serious complications with mifepristone are rare with about 0.04%–0.9% requiring hospitalization and 0.05% requiring blood transfusion.
+Serious complications with mifepristone are rare with about 0.04%–0.09% requiring hospitalization and 0.05% requiring blood transfusion.

 Nearly all women using the mifepristone/misoprostol regimen experienced abdominal pain, uterine cramping, and vaginal bleeding or spotting for an average of 9–16 days.
 For most women, the most severe cramps after use of misoprostol last for less than 6 hours and can generally be managed with ibuprofen.
 Up to 8% of women experienced some type of bleeding for 30 days or more.
-Other less common side effects included nausea, vomiting, diarrhea, dizziness, fatigue, and fever.
-Pelvic inflammatory disease is a very rare but serious complication.
+Other less common side effects included nausea, vomiting, diarrhea, dizziness, fatigue, and fever.Pelvic inflammatory disease is a very rare but serious complication.
 Excessive bleeding and incomplete termination of a pregnancy require further intervention by a doctor (such as a repeat dose of misoprostol or a vacuum aspiration).
-Mifepristone is contraindicated in the presence of adrenal failure, long-term oral corticosteroid therapy (although inhaled and topical steroids are fine), hemorrhagic disorders, inherited porphyria, and hemophilia or anticoagulant use.
+Mifepristone is contraindicated in the presence of adrenal failure, long-term oral corticosteroid therapy (although inhaled and topical steroids are not contraindications), hemorrhagic disorders, inherited porphyria, and hemophilia or anticoagulant use.
 Women with an intrauterine device in their uterus should remove the IUD prior to medication abortion to avoid unnecessary cramping.
 Mifepristone is not effective in treating ectopic pregnancy.

 A postmarketing summary found, of about 1.52 million women who had received mifepristone until April 2011 in the United States, 14 were reported to have died after application.
 Eight of these cases were associated with sepsis; the other six had various causes such as drug abuse and suspected murder.
 Other incidents reported to the FDA included 612 nonlethal hospitalizations, 339 blood transfusions, 48 severe infections, and 2,207 (0.15%) adverse events altogether.

-Cancer

 No long-term studies to evaluate the carcinogenic potential of mifepristone have been performed.
 This is in accord with ICH guidelines, which do not require carcinogenicity testing in nongenotoxic drugs intended for administration for less than six months.